qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Reshape Features
 ................

-You can reshape line and polygon features using the |mActionReshape|
+You can reshape line and polygon features using the |reshape|
 :sup:`Reshape Features` icon on the toolbar.
 It replaces the line or polygon part from the first to the last intersection with the original line.
 With polygons, this can sometimes lead to unintended results.
 It is mainly useful